Error-331/code_tests/docs/bible/links.md

 Personal - August 20 (We can trust God to guard, guide, and teach us in every way until we stand before him in glory; Father, you are the perfect caregiver);

+According to Mercy - August 21 (Nothing we do can add to or take away from Christ's sufficient sacrifice; May we embrace humble love and gratitude that allows us to remain open to God's wisdom; If we build our lives upon Christ's mercy, we will find the goodness and loving kindness of God grows in our hearts and lives);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;